A history of James Peacock

 Mr James Peacock

-James Peacock intended the school to be for all children, so unusually for the time, boys and girls attended the free school.
-Money for the school initially came from plots of land in Ruddington which were rented out to farmers but eventually the land was sold to Philo Mills and the money invested to provide an income to be used by the trustees.
+James Peacock intended the school to be for all children, unusually for the time, boys and girls attended the free school.
+Money for the school initially came from plots of land in Ruddington which were rented out to farmers but eventually the land was sold to Philo Mills (picture below) and the money invested to provide an income to be used by the trustees.